MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/enable-disable-duplicate-detection.md

 [!INCLUDE[](../includes/cc_applies_to_update_9_0_0.md)]

-This topic covers information on how to enable and disable duplicate detection in Dynamics 365 for Customer Engagement.
+This topic covers information on how to enable and disable duplicate detection in Dynamics 365 for Customer Engagement apps.

 <a name="bkmk_enable"></a>